 19. Do you prefer printed or PDF patterns?

 I like to use both.
 When I’m studying a pattern, in the pre-stages, I like to refer to the print version, but when I’m actually working on a pattern, I prefer a PDF.

 20. How do you work?

-My ideal setup is to grab a cup of tea, (iced or hot), set up my ipad to play an audiobook, pull up a pdf, and get started.
+My ideal setup is to grab a cup of tea, (iced or hot), set up my iPad to play an audiobook, pull up a pdf, and get started.
 I prefer this setup, but I’ve also done a lot of knitting in hospitals and doctor’s offices.

 23. How do you plan a project?

-I usually by the yarn first, and then find a project to match it.
+I usually buy the yarn first, and then find a project to match it.
 Like most knitters and crocheters I have a giant stash of yarn, some of which I have no particular plans for, but the yarn looked really pretty.